-- The CC evaluated package set must be selected at install time in accordance with the description provided in the Evaluated Configuration Guide and installed accordingly; - The following file systems are supported: the ext3 journaling filesystem, the ISO 9660 file system for CD-ROM and DVD drives and the process file system, procfs.
-The VFAT filesystem is only allowed for the /boot/efi partition on Itanium systems mounted with the option umask=077 to allow only root access to this directory and all files. - RHEL supports the use of IPv4 and IPv6, only IPv4 is included; - Both installation from CD and installation from a defined disk partition are supported; - The default configuration for identification and authentication are the defined password based PAM modules.
+- The CC evaluated package set must be selected at install time in accordance with the description provided in the Evaluated Configuration Guide and installed accordingly; - The following file systems are supported: the ext3 journaling filesystem, the ISO 9660 file system for CD-ROM and DVD drives and the process file system, procfs. - RHEL supports the use of IPv4 and IPv6, only IPv4 is included; - Both installation from CD and installation from a defined disk partition are supported;

+- The default configuration for identification and authentication are the defined password based PAM modules.
 Support for other authentication options e.g. smartcard authentication, is not included in the evaluation configuration - If the system console is used, it must be connected directly to the TOE and requires the same physical protection as the TOE - The TOE comprises a single server machine (and optional peripherals) running the allowed system software (refer to package list).
 A server running the allowed set of software is referred to as a "TOE server" below.
-Details on the allowed peripherals can be found in [7], chapter 2.4.2.

-- Several TOE servers may be interlinked by a LAN, which may be joined by bridges/routers or by TOE systems which act as routers / gateways. - Each TOE server within this network implements its own security policy.
+Details on the allowed peripherals can be found in [7], chapter 2.4.2. - Several TOE servers may be interlinked by a LAN, which may be joined by bridges/routers or by TOE systems which act as routers / gateways. - Each TOE server within this network implements its own security policy.
 No synchronisation function for those policies exists. - If other systems are connected to the network they need to be configured and managed by the same authority using an appropriate security policy not conflicting with the security policy of the TOE.